-The Referee shall put the safety of Contestants above all else in making a decision to stop a contest.
-ISKA WA's principle of "Safety First" applies to all Boxing contests.
+The referee shall put the safety of the fighter above all else in making a decision to stop a contest.
+ISKA WA's principle of "Safety First" to all K1 Kickboxing contests.

 The Referee is the only person empowered to stop a contest.
 However, shall accept the direction from the Medical Practitioner to end a contest.
 Section 49 of the Western Australian Combat Sports Act 1987.